vuesion/vuesion/docs/guide/run.md

 ## Change web-server port

-Your app runs on port `3000` by default, set the `PORT` environment variable to configure a different port e.g. `PORT=8080 npm run dev` in development mode or `PORT=8080 npm start` for your production build.
+Your app runs on port `3000` by default, set the `PORT` environment variable to configure a different port e.g. `npm run dev -- --port 8080` in development mode or `PORT=8080 npm start` for your production build.

 ## Run your application with docker